The following requirements are effective for students starting the degree in Summer 2020 or later.

 Students need to have the following grade point averages:

-- A cumulative GPA of 2.25 or better in all courses taken at CU for computer science requirements.
+- A cumulative GPA of at least 2.000 (prior to December 2021, this threshold was 2.250) in all courses taken at CU for computer science requirements.

-- A cumulative GPA of 2.25 or better in all CU courses used to satisfy graduation requirements.
+- A cumulative GPA of at least 2.000 (prior to December 2021, this threshold was 2.250) in all CU courses used to satisfy graduation requirements.

 Students need to have the following grades in individual courses: